 This page is dedicated to Elizabeth Jordan Klare (1914-1995), a charter member of the Little Nine Partners Historical Society, who had always wanted to write a publication for the Society on the industries along the Shekomeko Creek.

-The Shekomeko Creek certainly fit that requirement.
-A tributary of the Roeliff Jansen Kill, it was named by early white settlers after the Mahican Indian village that existed in the current hamlet of Bethel.
+A tributary of the Roeliff Jansen Kill, the Shekomeko Creek was named by early white settlers after the Mahican Indian village that existed in the current hamlet of Bethel.
 The name Shekomeko is sometimes translated as "place of eels", suggesting that at one time the creek may have had a sizeable American eel population.
 Today it has both wild brown and brook trout populations.
 The creek has its source on Carpenter Hill in the Town of Stanford, runs south into the Town of Northeast before winding back north through the hamlets of Bethel, Hammertown, and Patchins Mill in Pine Plains, then into Columbia County where it empties into the Roeliff Jansen Kill in Gallatin.

-A grist mill uses the energy from running water to power a water wheel, which grinds grain (corn, wheat, etc.) into flour or meal by turning large millstones.
+A grist mill uses the energy from running water to power a water wheel, in which "grist" - corn, wheat, etc. that is ready for grinding - is ground into flour or meal by turning a large millstone.
 These products were used to make bread and many other staples.
-Cornmeal was used to make Johnnycake and Indian pudding.
+Cornmeal was used to make johnnycake and Indian pudding.
 The cob was separated from the corn kernels using a machine called a cracker, which is also how cracked corn was made.